-The ‘Game of Thrones’ Porn Parody Has A New Trailer
+The ‘Game Of Thrones’ Porn Parody Has A New Trailer

 As fans prepare for the Season 8 premiere of Game of Thrones, many companies are taking the opportunity to capitalize on the show’s popularity and its devoted fanbase.
-In the past few weeks, there have been a number of collaborations for the show’s final season, including the Game of Thrones Ultraboosts from Adidas, a White Walkers bottle of whiskey from Johnnie Walker, and even a line of makeup from Urban Decay.
+In the past few weeks, there have been a number of collaborations for the show’s final season, including the Game of Thrones Ultraboosts from Adidas, a White Walker bottle of whiskey from Johnnie Walker, and even a line of makeup from Urban Decay.

 Now, it seems like Pornhub is looking to get in on the action with a Game of Thrones porn parody and the trailer has just been released, according to a report from Mashable.